dirjud/seq/doc/source/fir_example.rst

 ==================

 Now we create a more interesting example and implement an FIR filter.
-This will introduce two new concepts of registers and ``Bin`` hierarchy.
+This will introduce two new concepts of registers and hierarchy.

 Here is the code to generate a simple FIR filter.